robertbates1995/CubePress/README.md

 - Wireless interaction between iphone and CUBOTino via local wifi connection
 - New simplified settings menu for callibrating the CUBOTino directly from the phone
 - Use of Apple's Vison framework to detect squares
-- Solution sequence creation
+- Solution sequence creation using the KociembaSolver library
-- Pictures interpreted via Machine Learning
+- Colors interpreted via Machine Learning
 - Updated model with phone holder

 ## Getting Started